 The History of Type 1: Where We’ve Been and Where We’re Going

-If you’re a person with Type 1 diabetes, or have a loved one with it — you’ve certainly witnessed advancements in care as well as improved advocacy for the disease over the years.
+If you’re a person with type 1 diabetes, or have a loved one with it—you’ve certainly witnessed advancements in care as well as improved advocacy for the disease over the years.
 Things seem to be looking up, (and I’m not talking about our A1Cs)!
 It wasn’t always this way though.
 In fact, it took thousands of years from its first mention in history for the development of insulin, which permitted basic management of the disease.
 Here is a look at the secret history of diabetes and how we got to where we are today.
-You may be surprised by the T1D journey on this bumpy road.
+You may be surprised by the type 1 diabetes (T1D) journey on this bumpy road.

 Life before Insulin